-Eye scan could help track progress of multiple sclerosisDecember 24th, 2012 in Neuroscience /
+Eye scan could help track progress of multiple sclerosisDecember 24, 2012 in Medicine & Health / Neuroscience

 (HealthDay)—In-office eye scans that assess the thinning of the retina may also help doctors determine how fast multiple sclerosis (MS) is progressing in patients with the nervous system disease, a new study suggests.

 Patients with MS relapses had 42 percent faster retinal thinning than those with no relapses, the study found.
 Patients with inflammatory lesions called gadolinium-enhancing lesions had 54 percent faster retinal thinning, and those with new T2 lesions had 36 percent faster thinning, compared to patients who did not have evidence of such lesions on their MRI brain scans, the investigators found.

 In addition, patients whose disability levels worsened during the study period had 37 percent more retinal thinning than those who had no changes in their disability levels.

 And compared with patients who had the disease for more than five years, those who had MS for less than five years had 43 percent faster retinal thinning, the study authors noted.

 The findings suggest that retinal thinning may occur faster in patients with earlier and more active MS.

 The new report appears in the Jan.
 1 online edition of the journal Neurology.
 It updates earlier results from this study, published in the Archives of Neurology in October.